confcav/2025/mentoring.md

 #### Student Travel Scholarship

 We warmly invite students to apply for travel scholarships to attend the Verification Mentoring Workshop and CAV 2025.
-Applications are received via the [form](https://docs.google.com/forms/d/e/1FAIpQLSd7d0zcZ6BSepxDfY2hmb2fL8Go7_SWTL_VDkjxjBeprz3Qhw/viewform?usp=dialog).
+Applications are now closed.

-Deadline for applications: May 2, 2025
+Deadline for applications: ~~May 2, 2025~~

 #### Invited Speakers
 [Cesare Tinelli](https://homepage.cs.uiowa.edu/~tinelli/), University of Iowa <br>